IUDataStructuresCourse/course-web-page-fall-2023/proj1-flood-it.md

 ### Problem 2: Plotting Execution Time and Analyzing Time Complexity

-After making sure the correctness of `flood()`, we consider its time efficiency.
+After ensuring the correctness of `flood()`, we consider its time efficiency.

 Run the game in batch timing mode by adding `"timing"` to the program arguments in the "Run: FloodIt - Interactive" configuration window: